- Wi-Fi Problem #1 Transmit power Mismatch

 Но если неприятности вызваны слишком большим числом точек доступа, существует простое решение: выключите некоторые радиомодули точек доступа. Превратите их в датчики вторжения, анализаторы спектра, радиомодули приема или любое другое полезное устройство. Но убедитесь, что выключено достаточное количество, чтобы на каждом канале только у одной точки был значительный уровень сигнала в любой конкретной области покрытия.

 The first step in solving a problem with excessive roaming is to verify that such a problem exists.
-The AirMagnet Wi-Fi Analyzer application within OptiView XG makes it simple.
-After opening WFA, go to the INFRASTRUCTURE screen and click on the MAC address of the station that has an inconsistent connection.
+AirMagnet makes it simple.
+Go to the INFRASTRUCTURE screen and click on the MAC address of the station that has an inconsistent connection.
 In the lower right hand corner, you will see the statistics for that station's traffic.
 Now expand "Frames/Bytes" and expand "Mgmt frames".
 The type of Management frames you're looking for are Reassociation Request and Reassociation Response.
 Those frames only get captured if a device is roaming.
-If the station you're analyzing is stationary, but still shows more than two of those frames, then your device is roaming more than it should be
+If the station you're analyzing is stationary, but still shows more than two of those frames, then your device is roaming more than it should be.

 Once excessive roaming has been confirmed as a problem, AirMagnet can be used to see whether more than one AP is covering a given area.
 Take AirMagnet Wi-Fi Analyzer to the area where excessive roaming was happening and go to the CHANNEL screen.
 On the left hand side the channel can be selected.
 For each channel selected, look in the lower right and see whether there is more than one AP covering that channel at high signal strength.
 If there is, then that may be the reason that stations are roaming excessively.
 After walking to different trouble areas and checking for excess APs, it may become clear that some AP radios should be disabled.
-Performing this task with an OptiView XG is especially useful because the OptiView XG has an integrated Wi-Fi radio, much like modern Wi-Fi devices do.
-If OptiView XG shows that more than one AP is covering the same channel, then chances are that user's smartphones and laptops will experience the effects of that problem.
+After excess AP radios get disabled the excessive roaming problem for wireless LANs that are over-deployed with APs often goes away.

-(At this point it should be mentioned that OptiView XG has a great optional tool for diagnosing over-deployed AP situations: AirMagnet Survey.
-With AirMagnet Survey running on an OptiView XG, a floor plan can be uploaded prior to walking around areas where excessive roaming is happening.
+(At this point it should be mentioned that NetScout has another great tool for diagnosing over-deployed AP situations: AirMagnet Survey.
+With AirMagnet Survey a floor plan can be uploaded prior to walking around areas where excessive roaming is happening.
 After surveying, a color-coded map is created, with the option to display how many APs are covering a given area at high signal strength.)

 There it is: five common Wi-Fi problems and five simple solutions to those problems.
-With AirMagnet Wi-Fi Analyzer running on an OptiView XG, users are powered with:
+With AirMagnet Wi-Fi Analyzer, users are powered with:

 - Точный, независимый и надежный анализ беспроводных сетей 802.11a/b/g/n и ac в реальном времени с учетом всего трафика